-The Balcombe Estuary Reserves, declared in 1987, cover 44 hectares of bushland between the Nepean Highway and the coastline.
-Managed by Mornington Peninsula Shire, they protect the last unspoilt estuary on the eastern side of Port Phillip.
+Declared in 1987, the Balcombe Estuary Reserves cover 76 hectares of bushland between the Nepean Highway and the Mt Martha coastline.
+Managed by Mornington Peninsula Shire, they protect the largest unspoilt estuary on the eastern side of Port Phillip Bay.

-Balcombe Creek, which flows through the Reserves, arises at the back of Mt Eliza and flows through Baxter and the Moorooduc plain, before it is joined by Devilbend Creek and turns westwards towards Port Phillip.
-In its lower reaches, it flows through The Briars Historic Park, then the Balcombe Estuary Reserves, entering the Bay at Mt Martha.
+Balcombe Creek, which flows through the Reserves, begins at the back of Mt Eliza.
+It flows through Baxter and the Moorooduc plain, before it is joined by Devilbend Creek and turns westwards towards Port Phillip Bay.
+In its lower reaches, it flows through The Briars historic park, then the Balcombe Estuary Reserves, entering the bay at Mt Martha.

-Wetland birds which graze and roost about the estuary include Egrets, Spoonbills, Cormorants, Pelicans, Ducks, Water Fowl and Herons.
+Wetland birds that graze and roost about the estuary include Egrets, Spoonbills, Cormorants, Pelicans, Ducks, Water Fowl and Herons.
 Among the native fish species in the creek, is the nationally threatened Dwarf Galaxia.

 Lizards, skinks and frogs find shelter among fallen logs and low plants.
 Woodland birds range from tiny Wrens, Thornbills, Honeyeaters, Mistletoe birds and Robins, which thrive in the dense undergrowth, to Rosellas, Kookaburras and Goshawks.

 Mammals to be seen include echidnas, sugar gliders, swamp rats, several tiny bat species, possums and an occasional koala.